adomingues/adomingues.github.io/_posts/2021-03-08-convert-mercurial-to-git.md

 published: true
 ---

-For historial reasons many of my I have dozens of version-controlled projects using mercurial (hg) hosted on Bitbucket.
+For historical reasons many of my I have dozens of version-controlled projects using mercurial (hg) hosted on Bitbucket.
 Since Bitbucket not only discontinued support for mercurial but also decided to [delete those repositories](https://bitbucket.org/blog/sunsetting-mercurial-support-in-bitbucket), I have been planning to convert those to git - it only took me two years.
 Since I was getting my hands dirty with this, I took the opportunity to convert hg to git and upload to gitlab in one fell swoop.
 Here is how.

 Luckily there is an off the shelf tool to help with the process, `fast-export` and a tutorial: